rikdata/rikdata.github.io/quickstart/README.md

 ## Copy an instance

-To copy an instance, click on the delete button on the search result screen.
+To copy an instance, click on the copy button on the search result screen.

  <img src="/images/ScreenShots/getting-started/Screenshot_20201102-112352.jpg" width="250"/>